 Have You Seen This Stunning Park & Diamond Folding Bike Helmet?

-[NOTE: Park & Diamond seem to be experiencing a lot of delays and production problems currently, so I wouldn’t recommend ordering one right now.
+[NOTE: Park & Diamond has experienced endless delays and production problems since their campaign, which you can read about here.
 However, there are more foldable bike helmets that you can buy at the end of this post.]

 We all know the main advantages of a folding bike helmet.
 They give you just as much protection as the more traditional models, but when you’re not cycling anymore, you can collapse them down so they don’t take up anywhere near as much space.